park-sewon/iRRAM-Random/README.md

 Try using irram.sh https://github.com/park-sewon/irram.sh.git which is a version controller of iRRAM if you need to work with various versions at once.

 ### How does it work
 The generator is based on C++ std library's random integer generator.
 Inductively thinking, at first  we create a random integer.
-For some precision p, if we have a integer $k$, then it means we have a real number [(k-1)/2^{p+1}, (k+1)/2^{p+1}].
-If some higher precision p'>p is required, we simply append a random integer to the existing integer to make a real number with the required error bound.
+For some precision $p$, if we have a integer $k$, then it means we have a real number $[(k-1)/2^{p+1}, (k+1)/2^{p+1}]$.
+If some higher precision $p'>p$ is required, we simply append a random integer to the existing integer to make a real number with the required error bound.
 Consider a cylindrical set thingy in probabilistic theory.

 iRRAM's reiteration cache is used to make the random number consistent; existing integer should not be re-generated.
 Hence, to follow iRRAM's spirit of hiding reiteration, the part is hidden in random-core.cc file.